 “No.” She sounds frustrated.
 “I was in Africa for almost three years.
-I’ve only been back a little over a month and haven’t dated anyone.
+I’ve only been back about two months and haven’t dated anyone.
 I mean.
 Until, Lucas.
 I mean, not that we’re dating exactly.
 We’ve just been hanging out.
 But there hasn’t been anyone else dating or hanging out,” Ash rushes to explain.

 I hear Luke grunt and he folds his arms across his chest staring at her.
 “We’re not ‘just hanging out’.
 Words aren’t going to scare me, Ash.”
 He looks at me.
 “We’re together.
 She’s my girlfriend.”

 I nod.
 And there it is.
 I really hope this is just some over zealous stalker fan.

 I continue with my questions.
 “No one who might want to rekindle something from before you left?”

 She shakes her head, “No. There wasn’t anyone serious enough they’d still be pining after me three years later.”